 19. Dr Riley said that the Group was now trying to populate the matrix with a view to identifying the issues, the gravity of these and to hopefully try and mitigate them by producing tailored advice.
-He confirmed that aquaculture had been excluded.
+He confirmed that the area of work that has been excluded for the time being included aguaculture.